speed47/btrfs-list/README.md

 # Usage

 ```
-Usage: btrfs-list [options] [mountpoint]
+Usage: btrfs-list [options] [mountpoint1 [mountpoint2 [...]]]

-If no [mountpoint] is specified, display info for all btrfs filesystems.
+If no mountpoints are specified, display info for all btrfs filesystems.

   -h, --help                 display this message
       --debug                enable debug output
   -q, --quiet                silence the quota disabled & quota rescan warnings
       --version              display version info
-      --color=WHEN           colorize the output; WHEN can be 'never',
+      --color WHEN           colorize the output; WHEN can be 'never',
                                'always', or 'auto' (default is:
                                colorize if STDOUT is a term)
   -n, --no-color             synonym of --color=never